Eggy115/CPP/README.md

 4. Push your changes to your forked repository
 5. Submit a pull request to this repository

+Make sure to follow the guidlines outlined in [CONTRIBUTING.md](./CONTRIBUTING.md)

 ## License

 This repository is licensed under the GNU General Public License v3.0.
 See the [LICENSE](./LICENSE) file for more details.